nilearn/nilearn/CONTRIBUTING.rst

 neuroimaging datasets, such as :func:`nilearn.datasets.fetch_haxby` or :func:`nilearn.datasets.fetch_atlas_harvard_oxford`.
 The goal is not to provide a comprehensive collection of downloaders for the most widely used datasets, and this would be outside the scope of this project.
-Rather, this package downloads data that is required to showcase nilearn features in the example gallery.
+Rather, this module provides data downloading utilities that are required to showcase nilearn features in the example gallery.

 Downloading data takes time and large datasets slow down the build of the